 We aim to become a thought leader in our industry and a positive contributor towards environmental issues.

-This is the fifth year we continue to adopt the Sustainability Report as a consolidated disclosure of non-financial information, with specific reference to environmental, social and staff-related issues, respect for human rights and the fight against bribery and corruption.
+This is the sixth year we continue to adopt the Sustainability Report as a consolidated disclosure of non-financial information, with specific reference to environmental, social and staff-related issues, respect for human rights and the fight against bribery and corruption.
 The document is prepared in accordance with GRI Sustainability Reporting Standards; we reported our efforts in several fields, from the protection of the environment and health and safety at work, to business ethics and integrity.

 Chief Executive Officer